MarioDelgadoSr/DataVisual/README.md

 * Maintaing join context when sorting the join object;
 * Referencing joined properties from both the data and visual;
 * Dynamic data coloring/visualization using [D3.js](https://d3js.org/).
-* Rendering only objects that will be salvaged with a user-driven option to display all objects;
+* Rendering only objects that will be salvaged with a data-drive algorithm;
+	*All objects can be displayed/rended with a user-driven (aquaRobot's Operator) option for *human* validation;
 * Demonstration of the raycasting to display which object is selected; leveraging *DataVisual*'s *getJoinByUUID* method.